ludgo/Jokesapp/README.md

 - Google Play Services `com.google.android.gms:play-services:8.3.0`
 - JUnit `junit:junit:4.12`

 For development, the newest Android SDK and Google App Engine Java Endpoints Module were used.
+Nowdays, the application is not mantained up to date with the latest Android platform changes.

 ## Functionality flow